doitintl/iris3/README.md

         logging.debug("BigQuery class created and registering signals")

- You will need to create also a `def do_tag(self, project_id):` function that will do the actuale work.
+You will need to create also a `def do_tag(self, project_id):` function that will do the actual work.
 The plugin manager will automatically load and run any code in the plugin directory which have this interface.